Teebusch/noah/README.md

 #> # ... with 384 more rows
 ```

+# Keeping track of pseudonyms

-Internally, `pseudonymize` uses an object of class `Ark`.
-Tha ark acts
+Internally, `pseudonymize()` uses an object of class `Ark` that acts
-like a pseudonym dictionary: it keeps track of the pseudonyms that have
+like a pseudonym dictionary and keeps track of pseudonyms that have been
-already been used and makes sure that the same input is always assigned
+used.
+Normally, a new `Ark` is built for each call of the
-the same pseudonym.
-We can use this to ensure that the same case is
+`pseudonymize()` function.
+However, we can use an `Ark` to ensure that
-assigned the same pseudonym across multiple data sets:
+the same input is always assigned the same pseudonym across multiple
+data sets:

 ``` r
 ark <- Ark$new()